Bermuda Exempted Company

 - Payment of annual government fee payable in January of each year

 In Bermuda there is no income or corporation tax, no capital gains tax, no VAT or sales tax, and no withholding tax.
-Companies and partnerships pay annual fees to the Government depending on their nature and capitalization.
-An exempt company may apply to the Minister of Finance for a certificate exempting it from future profits taxation, should there be any, for a period ending not later than the 28th March, 2016.
+Companies and partnerships pay annual fees to the government depending on their nature and capitalisation.

 AUDIT AND FINANCIAL RETURNS

-OUR SERVICES FOR THE COMPANY FORMATION IN BERMUDA INCLUDE:
+OUR SERVICES FOR COMPANY FORMATION IN BERMUDA INCLUDE:

 - Name check and approval